duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 }(this));
 ```

-Just like the NPM Spice, Alternative.To uses `Spice.add()` with most of the same properties, however, it also uses a few new properties.
+Just like the NPM Spice, Alternative.To uses `Spice.add()` with most of the same properties.
+However, it also uses a few new properties as well.
 The biggest difference between the two Spices though, is that the AlternativeTo API returns an array of items, which is given to `data`, rather than a single item like the NPM API.
-This means first and foremost, that we'll be dealing with a tile view so that each item can be separately displayed.
+This means first and foremost, that we'll be dealing with a tile view, so that each item can be separately displayed.
 In order to do that, we must specify an `item` template which determines the content of each tile.
 Let's begin by taking a look at the new `Spice.add()` properties used by Alternative.To:

-- `searchTerm` is used to indicate the term that was searched, stripped of unimportant words (e.g. "cat videos" would be "cat") or more formally, this is known as the *[noun adjunct](https://en.wikipedia.org/wiki/Noun_adjunct)*.
+- `searchTerm` is used to indicate the term that was searched, stripped of unimportant words (e.g., "cat videos" would be "cat") or more formally, this is known as the *[noun adjunct](https://en.wikipedia.org/wiki/Noun_adjunct)*.
 The `searchTerm` will be used for the MetaBar wording where it reads, for example, "Showing 10 **iTunes** Alternatives", where "iTunes" is the `searchTerm` for the query "alternatives to iTunes".

-- `itemType` is the type of item being shown (e.g. Videos, Images, Alternatives) and this is also used in the MetaBar.
+- `itemType` is the type of item being shown (e.g., Videos, Images, Alternatives) and this is also used in the MetaBar.
 In the previous example, "Showing 10 **iTunes** Alternatives", "Alternatives" is the `itemType`.

 - `normalize` allows you to normalize an item before it is passed on to the template.
 You can add or modify properties of the item that are used by your templates.
 In our case, we're using `normalize` to modify the `ShortDescription` property of each item, by removing HTML content from it and we also use it to add a few properties to our `item`, which our template will use.